mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 And the *function* of *prajnaparamita* is... how can I say it.
 In *Fukanzazengi,* Dogen Zenji [says], “Learn the backward step that turns your light inwardly to illuminate yourself.”
 This is the function of the *prajna*.

 [...]
-The essence of prajna is [that] the self nature is originally clean and pure, [so] that’s why if wisdom works, [there is] nothing to bring in from outside.
+The essence of prajna is [that] the self nature is originally clean and pure, that’s why if wisdom works, [there is] nothing to bring in from outside.
 You have [it] already.
-So if you return to original nature of existence, it simultaneously illuminates.
-If you come back, you illuminate.
-In other words, if you come back to *original nature of existence*, you can experience religious transformation at 360 degrees: exactly turn over.
+So if you return to the original nature of existence, it simultaneously illuminates.
+If you come back, *you* illuminate.
+In other words, if you come back to *original nature of existence*, you can experience religious transformation at 360 degrees: exactly turn [around].
 That is *illuminate*.

-So no one helps you.
-If you practice sincerely, more or less everyone experiences this 180 degree or 360 degree turn-[around].
+So no one helps you; you have to do it.
+If you practice sincerely, more or less everyone experiences this [...]
+180 degree or 360 degree turn-[around].

 Well, there are many kinds of experience.
 Some experience this very slowly, very slowly.
-And some experience a little shock.
-Some experience nothing, but it’s penetrating, soaking through, just like rain soaking through the ceiling, something like that.
-They don’t realize, but it’s soaking through.
+And some experience a *little* shock.
+Some experience nothing, but it’s penetrating, soaking through just like rain soaking through the ceiling, something like that.
+So they don’t realize, but it’s soaking through.

-Sometimes, some experience a *big* shock, you know?
+Some experience a *big* shock, you know?
 Like thunder, lightning, exactly.
 Zen teaching is always talking about such experience, fascinating experience.
 But not everyone [experiences this], okay?

 So, many kinds of experience.
-But more or less, people can turn over their lives 180 degrees, if you really come back to original nature – that is how.
-This is [the] zazen we do.
+But more or less, people can turn over their lives 180 degrees, if you really come back to original nature.
+That is how; this is [the] zazen we do.
 That is [the] “turn your light inwardly to illuminate yourself” that Dogen Zenji mentions in [*Fukanzazengi*].

 And the third point is *essential principle*.
 [The] essential principle of prajna is *nondualism*.
 Nondualism is [that] there are two, but not two, they are one.
 But not *one* exactly – they are two.
 So you cannot say anything.
 They are two, but it’s not two, it’s one.